xdje42/fuchsia-wiki/build.md

 to keep it up to date, even jiri is changing as we go.
 It's easier to just use the jiri in the sandbox (but not have to hack $PATH).

-**Sysroot**
+**Kernel+Sysroot**

-The next step is building sysroot. "sysroot" is, essentially, what one thinks of as /usr/include and /usr/lib of a base system (e.g., libc, libc++, and misc base libraries/headers).
+The next step is building the kernel (magenta) + sysroot.
-The name "sysroot" in "build-sysroot.sh" is a bit of a misnomer as this is also where magenta, the kernel, is built.
+"sysroot" is, essentially, what one thinks of as /usr/include and /usr/lib of a base system (e.g., libc, libc++, and misc base libraries/headers).

 ```
-./scripts/build-sysroot.sh
+./scripts/build-magenta.sh
 ```

 For arm64:

 ```
-./scripts/build-sysroot.sh -t aarch64
+./scripts/build-magenta.sh -t aarch64
 ```

 WARNING: Don't forget to rerun this step after you do a full source update.